oneforawe/react-ts/README.md

 ## TODO

+A to-do list for continuing development of this template:

 * Investigate changes in ESLint and dependency issues. (see relevant notes [here](./docs/Creation.md))
 * Investigate replacement for `craco-alias`. (see relevant notes